kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 Pros:

 - Helps reduce the amount of JavaScript that needs to be written in order to achieve common functionality.
-- Provides a clear API for dispatching and listening to events on the page.
+- Provides a clear and easy-to-use API for dispatching and listening to events on the webpage.
 - Can improve performance by avoiding some of the overhead associated with a full JavaScript framework.

 Cons: